 Our behaviour, most of the time, is a direct result of the energy exchanges between us and our environment.
-What’s fascinating is that this ‘environment’ not only includes things outside of our body but also things that make up the body itself (organs).
+This ‘environment’ not only includes things outside of our body but also things that make up the body itself (organs, tissues, cells, etc).

-Your mind is watching over your bodily functions as much as it is monitoring the external environment.
-Heck, even the thoughts that you think are considered as ‘environment’ by the mind because it responds to them in a similar fashion as it does to the external environment.
+Your mind is watching over your bodily functions as much as it’s monitoring the external environment.
+Even the thoughts that you think are considered as ‘environment’ by the mind because it responds to them in a similar fashion as it does to the external environment.

 We receive energy from our external environment via the five senses.
 This energy (information) is processed by our mind and interpreted in a certain way.

-This interpretation often happens subconsciously, unless a person has raised his level of awareness, and the way we interpret this information determines what kind of emotions we experience and hence the actions that we take.
+This interpretation often happens subconsciously, unless a person has raised their level of awareness.
+The way we interpret this information determines what kind of emotions we experience and the actions we take.

-Like I said before, our mind also receives information from our internal environment i.e. our body and also from our thoughts.
-That explains why we feel the emotion of hunger and why even thoughts (and not just the circumstances) have got the power to trigger emotions.
+As I said before, our mind also receives information from our internal environment i.e. our body and from our thoughts.
+This explains why we feel the emotion of hunger and why even thoughts (and not just the circumstances) have the power to trigger emotions.

-In the former case, our mind is warning us that our calories have depleted and, in the latter case, it is trying to make sense of the images that we are holding in our mind.
+In the former case, our mind is warning us that our calories have depleted and, in the latter case, it’s trying to make sense of the images that we’re holding in our mind.

 Extra energy and psychological stability

-In the post about emotions, I said that all emotions motivate us to perform actions.
+All emotions motivate us to perform actions.
 How do they do so?
 By providing us with extra energy.
-As soon as we take the actions, we are relieved of this extra energy and we attain psychological stability.
+As soon as we take the actions, we’re relieved of this extra energy and we attain psychological stability.

 Our mind is basically an energy-generator that generates energy in the form of emotions.
 Do we always take action when a certain emotion is generated?

-If due to some circumstantial pressure we are unable to take action, we can still channel out the energy in other ways such as talking, singing, writing, etc. or we may end up suppressing our emotions, but ultimately they have to leak out, even if it happens via the dreams that we see at night.
+If due to some circumstantial pressure, we’re unable to take action, we can still channel out the energy in other ways such as talking, singing, writing, and so on.
+Or we may end up suppressing our emotions, but ultimately they have to leak out, even if that happens via the dreams we see at night.

 When we get rid of the extra energy that our emotions charge us with, we become psychologically stable.
-That’s what we strive for; that’s the purpose most of the actions that we take throughout the day are designed to serve.
+That’s what we strive for.
+That’s the purpose most of the actions we take throughout the day are designed to serve.

-While we are all always trying to achieve psychological stability, the truth is that we can’t fully attain it as long as we are interacting with our environment, that is to say, as long as we are alive.
+While we’re all always trying to achieve psychological stability, the truth is we can’t fully attain it as long as we’re interacting with our environment.
+In other words, as long as we’re alive.

-Yes, sometimes we may be more stable than at other times but 100% psychological stability can’t be attained as long as we are receiving information from the environment.
+Yes, sometimes we may be more stable than at other times but 100% psychological stability can’t be attained as long as we’re receiving information from the environment.

-When someone who has low self-esteem hates you or is jealous of you, his hatred makes him unstable and he feels like putting you down.
-By criticizing you or gossiping about you, he eases his emotions a bit and becomes stable.
+When someone who has low self-esteem hates you or is jealous of you, their hatred makes them unstable.
+The feel like putting you down.
+By criticizing you or gossiping about you, they ease their emotions a bit and become psychologically stable.

 If someone violates your rights or treats you unfairly, you become angry.
 Anger charges you with energy to motivate you to take your rights back and seek fair treatment so you can become stable.

-Once we achieve them we become stable, until we find new goals to chase, of course.
+Once we achieve them we become stable, unless we find new goals to chase, of course.
 And the cycle of instability, then stability, and then instability continues.